Churchill Capital Corp VII (NYSE:CVII) Sees Strong Trading Volume

-Churchill Capital Corp VII (NYSE:CVII – Get Free Report) saw unusually-strong trading volume on Wednesday .
-Approximately 483,325 shares were traded during trading, an increase of 216% from the previous session’s volume of 153,120 shares.The stock last traded at $10.55 and had previously closed at $10.53.
+Shares of Churchill Capital Corp VII (NYSE:CVII – Get Free Report) saw unusually-high trading volume on Tuesday .
+Approximately 293,019 shares were traded during mid-day trading, an increase of 114% from the previous session’s volume of 137,101 shares.The stock last traded at $10.57 and had previously closed at $10.56.

-Several hedge funds and other institutional investors have recently modified their holdings of the stock.
-Spartan Fund Management Inc. bought a new position in shares of Churchill Capital Corp VII during the 2nd quarter valued at about $40,000.
-Trexquant Investment LP bought a new position in shares of Churchill Capital Corp VII during the 3rd quarter valued at about $137,000.
-XTX Topco Ltd bought a new position in shares of Churchill Capital Corp VII during the 2nd quarter valued at about $159,000.
-Y Intercept Hong Kong Ltd bought a new position in shares of Churchill Capital Corp VII during the 2nd quarter valued at about $160,000.
-Finally, Private Capital Management LLC bought a new position in shares of Churchill Capital Corp VII during the 1st quarter valued at about $196,000.
-60.45% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in CVII.
+Spartan Fund Management Inc. bought a new stake in Churchill Capital Corp VII in the second quarter worth about $40,000.
+Trexquant Investment LP bought a new stake in Churchill Capital Corp VII in the third quarter worth about $137,000.
+XTX Topco Ltd bought a new stake in Churchill Capital Corp VII in the second quarter worth about $159,000.
+Y Intercept Hong Kong Ltd bought a new stake in Churchill Capital Corp VII in the second quarter worth about $160,000.
+Finally, TrueMark Investments LLC bought a new stake in Churchill Capital Corp VII in the fourth quarter worth about $210,000.
+60.45% of the stock is currently owned by institutional investors and hedge funds.

 Churchill Capital Corp VII Company Profile